kmarkiv/kmarkiv.github.io/README.md

 ### Swimming
 I am a long-distance swimmer, and I have raised money for charity by partnering with NGOs in India.
 You can read more about my adventures on my [blog](https://kmarkiv.wordpress.com/2017/06/21/swimming-10-miles-from-elephanta-island-to-gateway-of-india-for-acid-attack/){:target="_blank" rel="noopener"}.

-* Elephanta to Gateway of India for supporting acid attack victims.
+* Elephanta to gateway of India for supporting acid attack victims.
 * Swim Miami 2016 for buying wheelchairs for differently-abled people.
 * Swim Miami 2021 for covid relief.
-* Across Lake Muhazi in Rwanda for fun.
+* Across lake Muhazi in Rwanda for fun.

 ### Coding
 Over the past 15 years, I have built technology on the web, Android, desktop, iOS, and hardware gadgets.
 I still love to make things but rarely do it for projects outside my research.
 After >10 years of having fancy portfolios, I decided to keep it simple this time.